 Audrey Woodhams is a writer, singer/songwriter, teacher, and the founder of A Thousand Different Colors.
 A Dove-award nominee with more than 1.5 million sales worldwide, Audrey has recorded 5 albums and co-written with songwriters and musicians from all over the world.
-She started A Thousand Different Colors because she believes local creativity has power to change the world.
-Audrey lives in Milton, MA with her husband, Doug, and their children, Abe, Ella Grace, and John.
+She started A Thousand Different Colors in Zurich, Switzerland and now lives with her family in Milton, Massachusetts.

 Lydia Angeline Meier was born and raised on an acreage in Iowa, and now lives in Switzerland, her husband's home country.
 A mother to three small children, she enjoys planting flowers, visiting the Alps, writing, sewing, and creating a beautiful environment for her family.

 I love taking pictures because there is so much choice in how a moment is captured.
 I’m social & outgoing, and probably my favorite part about photography is meeting new people.
 My hobbies include playing the drums, motorcycle tours through Switzerland & Europa, and various forms of computer geekery.

 Life is complicated and complex and challenging.
 Writing helps me process it all; and in the end, what is messy becomes beautiful, every time.
 I am the mother of five (and two sons-in-law); a minister, a musician; a daughter, a sister, a friend.
 I embrace every day beside the kindest man I’ve ever known.
 My daughter made a sign for me that says Lady Pastors Rock.
 So I try to rock every day, with grace.
 My life is pretty much a wreck, redeemed.
 The redemption makes it worth shouting about.